martijnversluis/ChordSheetJS/README.md

 <a name="TextFormatter"></a>

 ## TextFormatter
-Formats a sonf into a plain text chord sheet
+Formats a song into a plain text chord sheet

 **Kind**: global class
 <a name="TextFormatter+format"></a>